umutbaykan/flask-tutorial/README.md

 Features
 ---
 This section outlines the various features of the application and provides small clips for illustration purposes.
 In many cases, two browsers are shown on the screen to demonstrate what other users are seeing.
+Click [here](https://www.youtube.com/watch?v=f41EuTvlot8) to watch the demo on youtube.

 While the application remains largely loyal to the original game rules, there is one notable difference: when a player successfully hits their opponent's target, they do not receive information about which ship they hit.
 This is done consciously as I think the game becomes easier if you know which ship you struck.

 ### Signup - Login - Logout
 - Nothing really exciting here.
 No e-mail is required at this point as this is a toy app.